sonalyze/sonalyze-frontend/README.md

 # aal-frontend

-Repo for frontend of out app.
+Repo for frontend of our app.

 ---